For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit (left): K J Payne - Flickr

-The lottery has always been almost impossible to win, but since they added 10 extra numbers to the pot back in 2015, the odds have got even worse.
+The lottery has always been almost impossible to win, but since they added 10 extra numbers to the pot back in 2015, the odds got even worse.

 Things with better odds than winning the lottery